Convenient airports: Europe's best and worst in 2017

 10. Amsterdam Schiphol, Netherlands: 14-minute transfer from $5.01 (12 miles)

-The 10 least convenient European airport transfers:
+10 least convenient European airport transfers

 1. London-Gatwick, UK: 30-minute transfer from $26.85 (28 miles)